HostaPlantain/Floricraft2/README.md

 # Floricraft2

+Ornamental horticulture mod for Minecraft.
 Get new effects from flowers!

 ## Optional Dependencies